 MCS Graduate Student Conference Funding Award Winners Announced

-The winners and the meetings they plan to attend are as follows:
+This round's winners include the following students and the meetings they plan to attend:

 - Sarah Boothman, a Ph.D. candidate in Biological Sciences — the 64th Annual Drosophila Conference

 - Nianyi Chen, a Ph.D.
 Candidate in Physics — the 2023 Winter Conference at the Aspen Center for Physics: Extreme Black Holes